Matt Simon (American football, born 1953)

 Simon's success with running backs continued during his time with the San Diego Chargers in the 2007–08 season.
 He helped lead LaDainian Tomlinson to his second NFL rushing title while coaching Pro Bowl Fullback, Lorenzo Neal and RB, Darren Sproles.

-In 2011 Simon joined the coaching staff at the University of Buffalo.
-During his tenor at UB, Simon coached three All- Conference Running Backs and two All- Conference Punters and Kicker.
+In 2011 Simon joined the coaching staff at the University at Buffalo, and served from 2011–2016.
+During his tenure at UB, Simon coached three All-Conference Running Backs and two All-Conference Punters and Kickers.